Sitapur district: Hargaon sugar mill

 Located in the heart of Hargaon town, it is also known as the Oudh Sugar Mills Limited (OSML).
-It belongs to the renowned K.K.
+It belongs to the K.K.
 Birla Group of Sugar Companies.
 It has a crushing capacity of about 10,000 tonnes of sugarcane per day.
 It also produces 100 kiloliter per day industrial alcohol/ethanol in its distillery and 15 MW electricity using its co-gen power plant.

 Ramgarh sugar mill

 Also known as Dalmia Chini Mill, it was the first sugar plant of Dalmia Group established in the year 1994 in the village Ramgarh which is approximately 40 kilometers from the district headquarter in Sitapur town.
-This plant has a cane crushing capacity of 7500 tonnes of sugarcane per day and an installed generation capacity of 25 MW.
+This plant has a cane crushing capacity of 7700 tonnes of sugarcane per day and an installed generation capacity of 25 MW.
 The mill started its first cane crushing on 28 December 1994 to manufacture plantation white sugar, using the double sulphitation process.
 It also has co-generation facility.
 The export of electricity started in October 2007.
 Co-generation takes place only during crushing season simultaneously with production of white sugar.

 Jawaharpur sugar mill

 Apart from the unit at Ramgarh village, Dalmia Group in 2007 set up another unit in a village near Ramkot town which is only 14 kilometers away from Sitapur on the Sitapur-Hardoi Road.
-The Jawaharpur sugar factory unit has a cane crushing capacity of 100000 tonnes of sugarcane per day and co-gen capacity of 27 MW.
+The Jawaharpur sugar factory unit has a cane crushing capacity of 9000 tonnes of sugarcane per day and co-gen capacity of 27 MW.
 It also has a distillery capacity of 80 kiloliter per day.